Free State Project: History

 The Free State Project was founded in 2001 by Jason Sorens, then a Ph.D. student at Yale University.
 Sorens published an article in The Libertarian Enterprise highlighting the failure of libertarians to elect any candidate to federal office and outlining his ideas for a secessionist movement, calling people to respond to him with interest.
 Sorens soon published a follow-up article backing away from secession, "and it never played a role in the FSP’s philosophy from then on."
 Sorens has stated that the movement continues an American tradition of political migration, which includes groups such as Mormon settlers in Utah, Amish religious communities, and the "Jamestown Seventy", an earlier effort to influence the politics of a particular state through deliberate migration.

 The organization began without a specific state in mind.
 A systematic review started by narrowing potential states to those with a population of less than 1.5 million, and those where the combined spending in 2000 by the Democratic and Republican parties was less than the total national spending by the Libertarian Party in that year, $5.2 million.
-Hawaii & Rhode Island were eliminated from this list because of their propensity for centralized government.
+Hawaii and Rhode Island were eliminated from this list because of their propensity for centralized government.

 In September 2003, a vote was held, and participants voted using the minimax Condorcet method to choose the state that they were to move to.
 New Hampshire was the winner, with Wyoming coming in second by a 57% to 43% margin.
-Alaska, Delaware, Idaho, Maine, Montana, North Dakota, South Dakota & Vermont were also on the list.
+Alaska, Delaware, Idaho, Maine, Montana, North Dakota, South Dakota and Vermont were also on the list.
 New Hampshire was chosen because the perceived individualist culture of the state was thought to resonate well with libertarian ideals.